sparshs03/Genetic-Snake-Network/README.md

 # Neural Network + Genetic Algorithim to play the game Snake

-Supervised Neural Networks require data, and that would be non-trival to aquire in a virtual environment.
+Supervised Neural Networks require data, which would get messy to aquire in a virtual environment.
 Using a Genetic Algorithim which is a Meta Heuristic method to optimize the weights for the Neural Network, We can teach the Snake to find and eat food.